juanburgos/100-days-of-code/log.md

 Took time to learn about Code Refactoring and how it helps you becoming a better programmer.
 Code length: Not the longest will be more effective, not the shortest will be understandable, and vice-versa.
 This is how language is art.

+### Day06  #100DaysOfCode

+Learned about combining selector in CSS to refactor a website.
+Neat & tidy. #BeerTime

 ### Day  #100DaysOfCode